eficode-academy/helm-katas/helm-chart-with-parameters.md

   ...
 ```

-> :bulb: we prefix the `replicas` key with the name of deployment, in this case the `sentences` deployment, so that if we want to have a replicas value for each of the different deployment we acccess these with different prefixes.
+> :bulb: we prefix the `replicas` key with the name of deployment, in this case the `sentences` deployment, so that if we want to have a replicas value for each of the different deployment we access these with different prefixes.

 **Render Sentences Deployment Template from Command Line**

-Now we can try to render the yaml with a specified number of replicas:
+- Try to render the yaml with a specified number of replicas:

 ```sh
 $ helm template sentence-app/ --set sentences.replicas=2 --show-only templates/sentences-deployment.yaml